Table of Contents

 The feedback loop was brutal.
 Servers would crash during registration surges, and the team could only investigate with postmortem logs.
 By the time they understood what went wrong, the next registration event was already approaching.

-Why meetings aren't a release readiness strategy
+Why meetings are not a release readiness strategy

-Here's what typically happens at companies with scattered testing: someone creates a weekly deployment meeting.
+Here is what typically happens at companies with scattered testing: someone creates a weekly deployment meeting.
 Every team sends a representative.
 They go around the room: "Did your tests pass?"
 "Mostly."
 "What about the integration suite?"
 "I think so, let me check."
 "When did it last run?"
 Silence.

 The meeting becomes the release gate.
 Not the tests.
 Not the results.
 The meeting.